dealii/code-gallery/Quasi_static_Finite_strain_Compressible_Elasticity/README.md

 Below we briefly document the tip displacement as predicted for different discretisation levels and ansatz for the displacement field.
-A direct comparison of the following results can be made with those found in Miehe (1994).
+A direct and, by visual inspection, favourable comparison of the following results can be made with those found in Miehe (1994).
+Since the material is compressible, shear-locking is not exhibited by the beam for low-order elements.

 #### Number of degrees of freedom